Terms and conditions

 (c) EPoS systems that has been customised and delivered.

-(d) Orders that contain bespoke or custom equipment.
+(d) Orders that contain bespoke or custom equipment/software.

-(e) Operational problems that are directly due to internet connection at customer’s premises.
+(e) Operational problems that are directly due to internet connection at customer’s premises or localised hardware issues such as caller ID devices mistakenly being used with VOIP phones.

 (f) Item is not returned in its original packaging.